QuadSpinner/Gaea-Docs/Reference/Nodes/Filter--Aperture.md

+---
+uid: Filter--Aperture
+title: Aperture
+---

-The Aperture node expands or compacts every single feature on the terrain, similar to bokeh in a camera.
+nThe Aperture node expands or compacts every single feature on the terrain, similar to bokeh in a camera.

 | Setting        | Values     | Description                                                                                                                    |
 | :------------- | :--------- | :----------------------------------------------------------------------------------------------------------------------------- |